OctopusDeploy/docs/docs/infrastructure/windows-targets/azure-virtual-machines/via-the-azure-portal.md

 The settings for the extension are:

-`Octopus Server URL`: URL to your Octopus Deploy server.
+`Octopus Server URL`: URL to your Octopus Deploy Server.
 You'll need your own Octopus Server (possibly also running on Azure), and you should [consider using HTTPS](/docs/administration/security/exposing-octopus/expose-the-octopus-web-portal-over-https.md).
 The extension will use the [Octopus REST API](/docs/api-and-integration/api/index.md) against this URL to register the machine.

 `API Key`: [Your API key](/docs/api-and-integration/api/how-to-create-an-api-key.md).
 This key will only be used when registering the machine with the Octopus Server; it isn't used for [subsequent communication](/docs/administration/security/octopus-tentacle-communication/index.md).